 An important aspect of the meeting process is the stockholder vote on corporate business items.
 I urge you to exercise your rights as a stockholder to vote and participate in this process.
-This year stockholders are being asked to vote on the election of three directors with terms to expire in 2025, the election of one director with a term to expire in 2024 and the ratification of the appointment of FORVIS, LLP (formerly known as BKD, LLP) as the independent registered public accounting firm for First Robinson Financial Corporation for the fiscal year ending March 31, 2023.
+This year stockholders are being asked to vote on the election of three directors with terms to expire in 2026 and the ratification of the appointment of FORVIS, LLP as the independent registered public accounting firm for First Robinson Financial Corporation for the fiscal year ending March 31, 2024.
 The Board of Directors unanimously recommends that you cast your vote "FOR" with respect to these three matters.

-In addition to the annual stockholder vote on corporate business items, the meeting will include management's report to you on First Robinson Financial Corporation's 2022 financial and operating performance.
+In addition to the annual stockholder vote on corporate business items, the meeting will include management's report to you on First Robinson Financial Corporation's 2023 financial and operating performance.

 Our commitment to operate a conservatively managed community bank continues to serve us well.
-The impact of Stimulus funds continue to affect our asset size, as our total assets increased to \$470,685,000 at the end of our March 31, 2022 fiscal year, which was an increase of approximately \$45.6 million, or 10.7%, over our past fiscal year.
-This continued significant asset growth has created some unique circumstances for management to navigate, which we will highlight at the meeting.
-The annual total of our quarterly dividends increased to a record \$1.23 per share for the 2022 fiscal year.
+The impact of stimulus funds is still reflected in our asset size, as our total assets increased to \$471,987,000 at the end of our March 31, 2023 fiscal year, which was an increase of approximately \$1,302,000, or 0.3%, over our past fiscal year.
+This asset growth over the past couple of fiscal years and the rapid increase in interest rates have created some unique circumstances for management to navigate, which we will highlight at the meeting.
+The annual total of our quarterly dividends increased to a record \$1.24 per share for the 2023 fiscal year.
 We are pleased that our total annual dividends have increased each year since our Company's inception.
 Management and the Board of Directors evaluate our dividend policy quarterly and make any adjustments as necessary to ensure you are receiving a reasonable return on your investment.